meme-es/usingbootstrap/README.md

 # Cloning Newsweek Web Page using Bootsrap

-> This web page is the seventh project in the Microverse course and it's objetive is practice the use of a framework for CSS as is Bootstrap.
+> This web page is the seventh project in the Microverse course and its objective is to practice the use of a framework for CSS as is Bootstrap.

 ![screenshot](./screenshot.png)